AngleProtocol/merkl-docs/distribute-with-merkl/before-you-start.md

 To get started, send us a message and we'll provide you with our test token. aglaMerkl has no value and is only intended for creating test campaigns on Merkl.

 You can then create your test campaign using aglaMerkl tokens.
 While the campaign won't show up in the Merkl app, you'll be able to **check everything is working properly via the Merkl API**, using the campaign ID generated at creation.
-You can refer to the [Campaign management page](https://docs.merkl.xyz/distribute-with-merkl/campaign-management/) for more info regarding the mostly used endpoints.
+You can refer to the [API integration page](https://docs.merkl.xyz/integrate-merkl/app) for how to effectively use the API.

 {% hint style="warning" %}
 **Using `&test=true` with test tokens**